 Executive Assistant to the Head of Lower School

 Terry Lucera is a graduate of Cal Poly, San Luis Obispo with a B.S. in Biological Sciences.
 She has completed coursework toward a teaching credential at California State University, Northridge.
 She is no stranger to the independent school arena, having taught elementary and middle school science at a private school in the San Fernando Valley for 13 years.
 Upon arriving in Santa Barbara in 2011, Mrs. Lucera took employment as a teacher-editor reviewing science education and technology materials, but found she missed the school environment.
 She is happy to be back on a school campus, this time in the front office.
-She and her husband have two daughters; their younger daughter, Miranda, attends Providence Upper School.

 Operations Manager – Lower School